The Fluid management algorithm will help to guide your intervention.

 - Avoid drinking less than their recommended fluid intake to avoid dehydration

-Excessive intake of dietary sodium contributes to fluid overload and is a major cause of preventable hospitalisation.3 Reducing intake of dietary sodium intake may result in beneficial haemodynamic and clinical effects, particularly when combined with a diuretic regimen.
-Expert guidelines suggest a sodium-restriction of 2-3g/day for patients with HF, especially for individuals who are symptomatic and/or taking diuretics. [#national-heart-foundation-of-australia-and-the-cardiac-society-of-2011]
+Excessive intake of dietary sodium contributes to fluid overload and is a major cause of preventable hospitalisation.
+Generally, sodium intake should be about <2g/day.
+Reducing intake of dietary sodium intake may result in beneficial haemodynamic and clinical effects, particularly when combined with a diuretic regimen.

 Referral to the Dietitian to optimise sodium restriction is recommended if available.

 - Understand the relationship between sodium intake and symptom management in HF.
 Restricting salt intake can help with controlling fluid overload

 - Determine current dietary sodium intake and identify options to measure and adhere to recommended daily intake

 - Recognise foods low in sodium such as fresh fruit and vegetables, whole grains, lean meats, unsalted beans and nuts, fresh herbs and unprocessed foods

 - Recognise foods high in sodium such as processed meats, cheeses, sauces, frozen dinners and packaged mixes, canned soup and canned vegetables